Causes of injury in nursing homes

 There are some other warning signs that might point towards abuse too.
 If your loved one has been put under higher sedation drugs then they are on usually, and the nurses can not give you a good reason, this is a big red flag.
 By law, the nurses have to show you their records for your loved one, if there are injuries that have not been reported in this book, this could be cause for alarm.
 It may be down to a cover-up of abuse.

 If your loved one is showing signs of abuse, it is important to remove them from the danger immediately.
 If you have spoken to the nurse in charge and they do not give you a satisfactory answer, it is time to go to the authorities.
 This country has a problem with unreported elder abuse that has to stop.
-We are part of the problem, we need to make sure we stay vigilant.
+We are part of the problem, we need to make sure we stay vigilant and continue to protect our elderly.